linh-n/blog/content/articles/loading-3d-model-can-be-fun/index.md

 ### Why?

 The main reason for this is to make the user experience more enjoyable.
 Waiting for a 3D model to download can be boring, and by rendering the model as it is being downloaded, we can make the waiting time more engaging.

+Other solutions do exist, such as [Level of Detail](https://threejs.org/docs/#api/en/objects/LOD), [pop buffer](https://github.com/thibauts/pop-buffer) or [Nexus](https://vcg.isti.cnr.it/vcgtools/nexus/), but all of them actually increases the time to load the full model.

 ### How?